N-damo/ypredict-master/README.md

 `python ypredict.py -vcf y.vcf.gz -s hfspecial.xlsx -m map.json`

-If you need to update y haplogroup tree file downloaded from isogg, you can redo step1 and get a updated map.json.
+If you need to update y haplogroup tree file downloaded from isogg, you can redo step1 and get an updated map.json.